Born: March 07, 1956

 Over the years, Bryan has starred in several big films, including recent titles such as The Lincoln Lawyer (2011), Drive (2011), Larry Crowne (2011) and Contagion (2011).
 He also starred in Red Tails, John Carter, Detachment, Rock of Ages, Total Recall and Argo and in Godzilla (2014).

-More recently, he starred in Trumbo (2015), which earned him his first Academy Award nomination in the Best Actor category, lent his voice to Kung Fu Panda 3 (2016), worked alongside Miles Teller in Get a Job (2016), and won a part in the comedy Why Him?
+More recently, he starred in Trumbo (2015), which earned him his first Academy Award nomination in the Best Actor category, lent his voice to Kung Fu Panda 3 (2016), worked alongside Miles Teller in Get a Job (2016), won a part in the comedy Why Him?
 (2016) with James Franco, and appeared with Elizabeth Banks in Power Rangers (2017).

 Bryan has a daughter with his wife, actress Robin Deardon.